erleonard/erleonard.github.io/_posts/2018-06-06-Azure-Kubernetes-Hackfest-Day1.md

 ![GrafanaDashboard](../assets/images/2018/2018-06-06-Grafana.png)

 The day finished off by discussing Storage, Online Service Broker for Azure and upgrading Kubernetes clusters.
-Which at that point was way to much information for me and will need some time to review and learn some more.
+Which at that point was way too much information for me and will need some time to review and learn some more.

 Today was an excellent day and couldn't have been possible without our presenters today Kevin Harris (@KevinBHar) and Ray Kao (@raykao ) and Mathieu Benoit.
 They are all excellent speakers and really know what they are talking about.